|

 separate page)

 Maps in Vol. 2 of my historical atlas vaguely show Gukou, but modern tourist maps do not, even those with detail of Jingyang county.
-A footnote to the quote above by Berkowitz says that a shrine erected there in his own day was still there at the time of 皇甫謐 Huangfu Mi (215 - 282).
+Footnote 110 to the above quote by Berkowitz says that a shrine erected there in Zheng Pu's own day was still there at the time of 皇甫謐 Huangfu Mi (215 - 282).

 (Return)